National Police Cadet Corps

-The National Police Cadet Corps (NPCC) is one of the national uniformed group for youths between age 13 to 17 in Singapore.
+The National Police Cadet Corps (NPCC) is one of the national uniformed groups for youths between the ages of 13 to 17 in Singapore.
 The organisation is supported by the Ministry of Education and the Ministry of Home Affairs.
 Established in 1959, it trains young boys and girls in the values of law enforcement and public safety.
+While NPCC adopts police-style training and structure, it holds no actual police authority and primarily serves as an educational and character-building experience through structured simulations and drills.

 Brief history

-Following Singapore's successful elections of 1959, the new government, among other policies, began to pressure the Singapore Police Force (SPF) to form a youth unit on the lines of the long serving military cadet organizations of the island.
+Following Singapore's successful elections of 1959, the new government, among other policies, began to pressure the Singapore Police Force (SPF) to form a youth unit on the lines of the long serving military cadet organisations of the island.

-On 8 May that year, the NPCC was born with then Commissioner E Alan G Blades approving the formation of the first police cadet unit, this day is annually marked as NPCC Day.
-The first platoon of 30 cadets, based in Bartley Secondary School, proved to be a success for the young organization.
+On 8 May that year, the NPCC was born with then-Commissioner E Alan G Blades approving the formation of the first police cadet unit, this day is annually marked as NPCC Day.
+The first platoon of 30 cadets, based in Bartley Secondary School, proved to be a success for the young organisation.

-In 1961, Parliament passed the Police Cadet Corps Ordinance, officially endorsing the Corps as a national organization dedicated to training the young in the values of security in their communities even at a young age, affiliated to the SPF.
+In 1961, Parliament passed the Police Cadet Corps Ordinance, officially endorsing the Corps as a national organisation dedicated to training the young in the values of security in their communities even at a young age, affiliated to the SPF.
 Two years later, the first female cadets were admitted into the organisation.

-Since 1961, the NPCC (then named the NCC (Police) from 1969 to 1972 as part of the integration of all national youth cadet organizations) has grown with the nation from strength to strength.
-During the brief period of Singapore being a state of Malaysia, the then Police Cadet Corps was affiliated to the Royal Malaysia Police.
+Since 1961, the NPCC (then named the PCC, or Police Cadet Corps, from 1969 to 1972 as part of the integration of all national youth cadet organisations) has grown with the nation.
+During the brief period of Singapore being a part of Malaysia, the PCC was affiliated to the Royal Malaysia Police, which has since established its own National Police Cadet (Malaysia).

 Ranks

 As NPCC is affiliated with the Singapore Police Force (SPF), the ranks of NPCC are similar.
-NPCC ranks have the suffix 'NPCC' on it to distinguish their ranks from the SPF ranks.
+NPCC ranks have the suffix '(NPCC)' to distinguish their ranks from the SPF ranks.

+Honorary Officers (HO), who are appointed volunteer adult leaders, have the prefix 'H/' in their rank, which stands for 'Honorary', to distinguish it from that of Teacher Officers (TO).

+TOs and HOs appointed to higher levels of leadership, such as an Assistant Commandant (AC) or HQ staff officer, but have not yet officially been promoted to a respective rank, will have the prefix 'A/' in their rank, which stands for 'Acting', to denote their status.

+In addition, the Commandant of NPCC holds the rank of Superintendent of Police (SUPT), and is a senior officer of the SPF who reports to the commander of SPF's Training Command (TRACOM).